dv0lk/dv0lk/README.md

 ## Hi there 👋

+My name is Daniel, and I am a passionate about Software Development and Reverse Engineering.
+Currently, I'm focused on learning and mastering C++ and Python, with partiuclar interest in low-level systems and security.
+Occasionally I participate in Capture The Flag (CTF) competitions, where I focus on reverse engineering.

 <!--
 **dv0lk/dv0lk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.